What is the Duke of Edinburgh's Award?

 Frequently asked questions

-- How do I enroll for DofE? – you can enroll by going and see Mrs Butcher or downloading the enrollment form and return it to Mrs Butcher with payment.
+- How do I enroll for DofE? – you can enroll by going and see Mrs Crawford or downloading the enrollment form and return it to Mrs Crawford with payment.

 - How much does it cost? - Currently the cost for doing your Bronze Award is £180.
 The Silver award is about £180, however this is dependent on where you decide to go.
 At this moment we don't offer gold expeditions, however we can work with you to achieve your Gold Award.

 - What does the cost cover? – The cost of enrolling you onto Edofe, Your welcome pack, and equipment and materials needed for you expedition training, use of tents, stoves fuel and all fee relating the expeditions.